-Smoking is prohibited on the campus of Texas State as is all tobacco use-Tobacco Free Campus (E-cigarettes included).
+Smoking is prohibited on the campus of TXST as is all tobacco use.
+TXST is a Tabacco Free Campus (E-cigarettes included).
 Students are expected to keep their belongings orderly to avoid cluttering the classroom and lab areas.
-Bicycles are not allowed in the classrooms or labs or hallways.
-Students are expected to return any lab equipment or supplies to the appropriate storage area and discard any waste materials at the end of each class session so that lab rooms remain orderly.
+Bicycles are not allowed in classrooms, labs, or hallways.
+Students are expected to return any lab equipment or supplies to the appropriate storage area and discard any waste materials at the end of each class session, so that the lab rooms remain orderly.